List of television series canceled before airing an episode: R

-LivePlanet, the multi-media company formed by Matt Damon and Ben Affleck, announced this series in 2001 to air on ABC.
-The premise would have a "runner" compete for a $1 million-plus prize by completing a series of "missions" across the country, while three "agents" try to "capture" him.
-The show would have an internet twist: not only could potential contestants apply to be runners or agents online, but viewers could win a share of the pot by digging up and sharing clues about the runner's whereabouts on the Web.
-The series never aired after the September 11 attacks made the premise of a fictional fugitive evading capture for prizes unpalatable, and LivePlanet shifting to a more traditional drama series, Push, Nevada, which did air in 2002 (but was canceled after seven episodes).
+LivePlanet, the multi-media company formed by Matt Damon and Ben Affleck, announced The Runner in 2001 to air on ABC.
+The premise would have a runner compete for a $1 million-plus prize by completing a series of missions across the country while three agents try to capture him.
+The show would have an internet twist: not only could potential contestants apply to be runners or agents online, but viewers could win a share of the pot by digging up and sharing clues about the runner's whereabouts on the internet.
+The series never aired after the September 11 attacks made the premise of a fictional fugitive evading capture for prizes commercially unpopular, and LivePlanet shifted to a more traditional drama series, Push, Nevada, which aired in 2002.
 A version of the show was finally launched in 2016 by Verizon's go90 streaming service.